 EURGBP: 1.5

 Plus500 caters to traders with tight spreads and charges no additional commissions on forex trades.
 Customers can fund their live trading accounts via cards, bank transfers, and several popular e-wallets, with minimum deposits starting at $100.
-Deposits and withdrawals are free, but administrative fees are levied on dormant accounts after three months of inactivity.
+Deposits and withdrawals are free, but administrative fees are charged on dormant accounts after three months of inactivity.

 Key Pros